Live and Learn Construction Grant Program Illinois State Library

 - Local matching funds are required.

-- Each applicant must be a public library that is a full member of an Illinois Library System, permits intersystem reciprocal borrowing, meets the eligibility criteria to qualify for per Capita Grants, provided in Section 8.1 of the Illinois Library System Act, and must have applied and been awarded a Public Library Per Capita Grant for the three previous fiscal years.
+- Each applicant must be a public library that is a full member of an Illinois Library System, permits intersystem reciprocal borrowing, meets the eligibility criteria to qualify for per Capita Grants, provided in Section 8.1 of the Illinois Library System Act [75 ILCS 10/], and must have applied and been awarded a Public Library Per Capita Grant for the three previous fiscal years.

 - Mini-Grants only: Mini-Grants enable public libraries with limited funds to remodel or refurbish the library.
-Such libraries have received an income of less than $15 per capita in the preceding fiscal year, using a formula whereby the library's equalized assessed valuation is multiplied by .13 percent and divided by the population of the library's legal service area (question 3, line C of the FY13 Illinois Public Library Per Capita and Equalization Aid application).
+Such libraries have received an income of less than $15 per capita in the preceding fiscal year, using a formula whereby the library's equalized assessed valuation is multiplied by .13 percent and divided by the population of the library's legal service area.
+If you are unsure as to whether your library qualifies for this category, please contact the Illinois State Library for verification.

-The following supporting documentation is required, when applicable, and must be submitted as Portable Document Format (PDF) attachments or on a Compact Disc (CD) and may be submitted separately from the application.
+The following supporting documentation is required, when applicable, and must be submitted electronically as Portable Document Format (PDF) attachments or by U.S. Mail on a USB flash drive and may be submitted separately from the application.

-- Sign-off Letter from the Illinois Historic Preservation Agency (IHPA): Contact IHPA, Old State Capitol, Springfield, IL 62701.
-Phone: 217-785-5027.
-For information concerning the IHPA requirements please visit: http://www.illinois.gov/ihpa/Preserve/Pages/Resource-Protection.aspx.
+- Sign-off Letter from the Illinois State Historic Preservation Office (IL SHPO): Contact IL SHPO, Illinois Department of Natural Resources, Illinois State Historic Preservation Office, Attn: Review and Compliance, 1 Old State Capitol Plaza, Springfield, Illinois 62701.
+Phone: 217-782-4836.
+For more information concerning the IL SHPO requirements please visit:

 - Deed of ownership or proof of long-term (20 years) occupancy such as a lease or similar document.
-For any project involving the acquisition of real estate, a legal description of the proposed site and a certified appraisal of the land and any existing structures or improvements must be provided by the application deadline.
+For any project involving the acquisition of real estate, a legal description of the proposed site and a certified appraisal of the land and any existing structures or improvements must be provided by the application deadline (only required for Remodeling for Accessibility, New Construction/Remodeling applicants).

-- Proof of Local Cost Share: Applicants must provide documentation proving the availability of the local cost share of the project costs (not required for Mini-Grants).
+- Proof of Local Cost Share: Applicants must provide documentation proving the availability of the local cost share of the project costs when applicable.

 - Special Flood Hazard Area Documentation: Applicants must provide documentation stating whether the project site is located in a Special Flood Hazard Area found at the Illinois State Water Survey’s Illinois Floodplain Map website at http://www.illinoisfloodmaps.org/.
 If the project site is located in a Special Flood Hazard Area, the applicant shall submit an assurance letter from the Division of Water Resources of the Department of Natural Resources stating that the project meet the requirements of Executive Order 2006-5 regarding flood damages (only required for projects involving the evacuation of soil).